 WELCOME TO GENTRY LINKS

 Using iconic and priceless art as a medium, Alastair Loudon coordinates, in a trilogy, the evolutionary development of the modern game of golf: the gentry golfers involved in bringing the game to its maturity in the 19th century.
 The ‘modern game’ of golf is a game played to a common set of rules, over land specifically cultivated for 18 holes, using a 4¼ inch hole, and approved golf clubs and balls.
 There were 3 very distinct periods in 19th century Britain that had a profound effect on the game of golf: 1832, 1850 and the 1890s.
-Research into Scottish social history of those periods is captured in Gentry Links books - shortly to be published as a trilogy.
+Research into Scottish social history of those periods is captured in Gentry Links books.

 This provides a starting point, in the pre-photographic era, by grounding detailed research in a famous painting hitherto unexplored, involving the biographies of 52 characters identified in the most famous painting in golf , by Charles Lees, known by its abbreviated title, ‘The Golfers’.
 This book relates the wealth creation legacies of the gentry as a result of the political patronage of Henry Dundas ‘The Uncrowned King of Scotland’: how the Scots were able to accumulate vast sums, particularly through their appointments to the Honourable East India Company.